winglang/workshop-react/03-react.md

 export default App;
 ```

-🚀 Check that every change, either on the client side or the server side (like replacing the response of the title), will hot-reload your app. 🚀
+🚀 Check that every change, either on the client side or the server side will hot-reload your app. 🚀
 ---